Decoding the Expression: What is the Product of 3x, x², and 4?

 Conclusion: Mastering Algebraic Manipulation

 This article provided a detailed explanation of how to find the product of 3x, x², and 4.
-We not only solved the problem (resulting in 12x³) but also delved into the fundamental principles underlying algebraic manipulation, including the properties of exponents and the commutative property of multiplication.
+Even so, we not only solved the problem (resulting in 12x³) but also delved into the fundamental principles underlying algebraic manipulation, including the properties of exponents and the commutative property of multiplication.
 By understanding these principles and practicing various examples, you'll build a strong foundation in algebra, setting you up for success in more complex mathematical endeavors.
 Remember, consistent practice is key to mastering these concepts.
 Work through additional problems and challenge yourself to tackle increasingly complex expressions.
 With dedication and practice, you'll become proficient in manipulating algebraic expressions and confidently solving a wide range of mathematical problems.